You’ve got questions? Good! We’ve got answers.

 The Employer Reimbursement Payment Plan (ERPP) - is designed for students whose employers reimburse tuition but only at the conclusion of the course when a grade has been received.
 There is a $35 application fee that is the responsibility of the student.
 Course payments are due 28 days after grades are posted.

-If you are interested in either of these programs, please contact or stop by the Graduate Studies and Continuing Education office for an application or download the application from our website.
-Be sure to return your completed application to the Graduate Studies and Continuing Education office by the tuition due date in order to avoid a late payment fee.
+If you are interested in either of these programs, please contact or stop by the Graduate and Continuing Studies Office for an application or click on the links above for more information.
+Be sure to return your completed ERPP application to the Office of Student Accounts (firstname.lastname@example.org) by the tuition due date in order to avoid a late payment fee.